Barbara E. Crawford: Biography

 Barbara Elizabeth Crawford or Hall was born in Yorkshire.
 She began an undergraduate degree at the University of St Andrews in 1959, and went on to graduate with an Upper Second Class Honours degree in Mediaeval and Modern History.
-During her studies she was a member of the St Andrews University Archeological Society that was then run by Terence Mitford.
+During her studies she was a member of the St Andrews University Archaeological Society that was then run by Terence Mitford.
 In the 1960s, Crawford returned to St Andrews to pursue a postgraduate degree.
 In the late 1960s she started working as a tutor at the St Andrews Medieval History Department.
 She completed her PhD at University of St Andrews in 1971 as a result of seven years of research work, with a thesis titled 'The Earls of Orkney-Caithness and their relations with Norway and Scotland:1158-1470'.
 Crawford became a lecturer at the St Andrews Department of Mediaeval History in 1971 and taught at St Andrews for thirty years, until her early retirement in 2001.

 With the funding of the University of St Andrews, as well as funding from the Carnegie Trust and a Leverhulme Scholarship, Crawford excavated the site of a post-Viking wooden Norse house on the Papa Stour island in Shetland.
 A report of this excavation The History and Excavation of a Royal Norwegian Farm at the Biggings, Papa Stour, Shetland was jointly published in 1999 by the Society of Antiquaries of Scotland and the Norwegian Academy of Science and Letters.

 Since 2001 Crawford has continued pursuing her research and organising academic collaborations from her home, first in Fife and now in Orkney.

 Her monograph Scandinavian Scotland published in 1987 has been described as 'the best monograph by far' on the topic.

 Crawford edited a volume of Conference papers Papa Stour and 1299 resulted from a conference commemorating the 700th Anniversary of Shetland’s first document and the completion of the Papa Stour excavations.
 The book got favourable reviews in 2003.
 She also carried out a study of many churches dedicated to St Clement in Scandinavia and Britain, two of which (Clementhorpe and Pontefract Castle) feature in an essay published in 2008.

 In 2013, Crawford won a Carnegie Trust grant for The Northern Earldoms.
 Orkney and Caithness from 870 to 1470 AD, a book based on her doctoral thesis.